Senu-org/senu/README.md

    - Verify webhook URL is accessible from internet
    - Check SSL certificate is valid
    - Ensure webhook URL is correctly configured in Twilio
+   - Check ngrok URL is correct and tunnel is active

 2. **Authentication Errors**
    - Verify Account SID and Auth Token are correct